Why become a referral agent?

 Are there hidden fees?
 This looks too easy!

 Not from General Referral.
 Make sure you understand how your commission is calculated, sometimes it can seem complicated, but the fee you will see, outside of your membership, is only applied when you complete a transaction.
 If you opt to have General Referral manage the referral we take 5% from the negotiated referral fee, otherwise, you keep it.
+We always ecourage agents to manage their own referrals, as success tends to be highly dependent on trust.

 Are there any discounts available?